 You can open a Wells Fargo bank account online, through the phone, or in person.

-If you visit a Wells Fargo branch to open a business checking account, the owners, partners, and key executives are required to appear, provide personal and business information, and present the following documents:
+If you visit a Wells Fargo branch to open a business checking account, all owners, partners, and key executives of your business are required to appear, provide personal and business information, and present the following documents:

 - Original or certified copies of your business documents

-- Taxpayer identification number (TIN) for both the business and the individuals opening the account, such as an employer identification number (EIN) for businesses and Social Security number for individuals
+- Taxpayer identification number (TIN) for both the business and the individuals opening the account [employer identification number (EIN) for businesses and Social Security number for individuals]

-- Two forms of personal identification, with one being a government-issued ID
+- Two forms of personal identification, and one must be a government-issued ID

 If you choose to apply online or over the phone, instructions are provided on how to submit the business documents.
 You’re also required to complete and sign these forms: